 The V&A Museum

-I have lectured in design and art direction at major art schools in Great Britain including ‘Central Saint Martins’ London, and my work has been reproduced in the Swiss graphic publication ‘Graphis’ Annual, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’ Annual.
-I was nominated to ‘Fellowship’ status of the ‘Chartered Society of Designers’ in the mid 80’s.
+I have lectured in design and art direction at major art schools in Great Britain including ‘Central Saint Martins’ London.
+My work has been shown in the Swiss graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
+I was elected to ‘Fellowship’ status of the ‘Chartered Society of Designers’ in the mid 80’s.
 And I have been a member of the Chelsea Arts Club since 1985.

 In 2002 I qualified as a ‘Snowsport England’ ski coach (level 4).
-Between 1997 and 2010 I worked several weeks a season in both Austria and Italy as an Alpine ski guide, with an ‘Internationaler Verband of Snowsport Instructors’ (IVSI) licence.
+Between 1997 and 2010 I worked several weeks a season in both Austria and Italy as an Alpine ski guide.
+This was qualified by an ‘Internationaler Verband of Snowsport Instructors’ (IVSI) licence.

-I would like to thank my friend from Italy, Mario Tartaglia, for his excellent assistance and skills, in initiating this website.
+I would like to thank my friend from Italy, Mario Tartaglia, for his excellent assistance and skills, in initiating this Roland Blunk Suffolk photography website.
 And friend Adam Barnes for his continuing work on the ‘tuition’ sections.
-Photographer and good friend Andrew Florides for his help, advice and mentoring over the past fifteen years.
+Fellow Suffolk photography exponent and good friend Andrew Florides for his help, advice and mentoring over the past fifteen years.
 Richard Tobin and his wonderful family for being such supportive friends and of course Carmela for her considerable love and patience.
 Roland Blunk